How Funny Or Die Plans To Conquer TV Comedy

 “We have six to 10 series happening.
 Can we get that up to 15, 20, 25, and keep the quality up and make sure our talent is happy and our partners are happy?
 That’s the scale I’m talking about,” Farah says.
 “Hollywood is very finicky.
 If you don’t keep that standard up and the experience really positive, then the whole thing can go away.
 That’s what will be interesting to see over the next two years: Can we produce more at a great level of quality and make sure that the talent that we partner up with loves the experience?”

 For the moment, the ambition to scale up doesn’t extend to film.
-Funny or Die seems to have hit its TV stride with popular shows like Billy on The Street, The Spoils of Babylon, and American Vandal, which was recently renewed for a second season.
-And the upcoming slate of programming—including rapper Open Mike Eagle’s Comedy Central show New Negroes—is generating positive buzz.
+Funny or Die seems to have hit its TV stride with popular shows like Billy on The Street, Brockmire, and American Vandal, which was recently renewed for a second season.
+And the upcoming slate of programming—including comedian Baron Vaughn and rapper Open Mike Eagle’s Comedy Central show New Negroes—is generating positive buzz.
 But film presents an entirely different challenge that Funny or Die has yet to crack.

 “I’ve dreamed about Funny or Die films basically from the day I started, but it’s been a dream deferred thus far,” Farah says.
 “Right now, we are best off focusing on where all this money is being spent by streaming platforms.
 I think there is a potential model, whether it’s theatrical or streaming, for Funny or Die to occupy a low-budget film space in a consistent way.
 Who has the great low-budget comedy idea?
 I’d love to find it.
 There’s not many scripts that have come in that I thought, ‘This is the one to build a business around.’
 If you want to be focused, you can’t pursue every shiny thing.”